jaredmcgrath/LikeCompiler/testSuite/Phase2Tests/testDescriptionsPhase2.md

 <tr>
 <td>shortFormAssignment_negative.pt</td>
 <td>Ensures that short form assignments that are not syntactically correct output as expected</td>
-<td>Runs all of the short form assignments with the assignment operator in the wrong spot, as well as a test to ensure that the old PT assignment statement '<>' is no longer valid</td>
+<td>Runs all of the short form assignments with the assignment operator in the wrong spot.</td>
 <td>shortFormAssignment_negative.pt.eOutput</td><td>Short form assignment statements were written with the wrong order (syntax errors for lines 5 to 9).</td>
 </tr>